Franklin County, Kentucky

 Franklin County is a county located in the U.S. state of Kentucky.
-As of the 2020 census, the population was 51,541.
+As of the 2020 census, the population was 51,541, making it the second-least populous capital county in the United States after Hughes County, South Dakota.
 Its county seat is Frankfort, the state capital.
 The county was formed in 1795 from parts of Woodford, Mercer and Shelby counties, and was named after the American inventor and statesman Benjamin Franklin.

 Franklin County is part of the Frankfort, Kentucky Micropolitan Statistical Area.
 It shares a name with Franklin County in Ohio, where Columbus is located.
 This makes it one of two pairs of capital cities in counties of the same name, along with Marion Counties in Oregon and Indiana.

 History

 The three original counties of Kentucky (Jefferson, Fayette and Lincoln counties) intersected in what is today Franklin County.
 Franklin County was established in 1795 from land given by Mercer, Shelby, and Woodford counties.
 Franklin was the 18th Kentucky county in order of formation.

 Geography

 According to the United States Census Bureau, the county has a total area of 212 sqmi, of which 208 sqmi is land and 4.3 sqmi (2.0%) is water.